 When cats run, they activate a husky’s chase instinct, a response closely related to predatory aggression, according Diane Morgan in the book “Siberian Huskies for Dummies.”
 The predatory sequence in dogs involves searching, stalking, chasing, catching, biting, killing and eating.
 In a simple chase response, your husky might not carry out the whole sequence.
 He may just run after, and then play by gently mouthing the kitty.
 Whether your husky chases Fluffy just to play or to actually cause harm and pursue the whole sequence, will depend on a variety of factors.

-Because prey drive is an instinct that is closely related to survival, no amount of training is likely to completely suppress the appeal prey has for your husky.
+Because prey drive is an instinct that is closely related to survival, no amount of training your Husky is likely to completely suppress the appeal prey has for your husky.
 However, with training, a high prey drive can sometimes be overridden by a learned response.
-For instance, you can train your husky to look at you or sit instead of chasing a cat, or you can teach him through friendly "purrsuasion" that great things happen when he sees a cat and shows no intent to do harm.
+For instance, you can train your husky to look at you or sit instead of chasing a cat, or you can teach him through friendly “purrsuasion” that great things happen when he sees a cat and shows no intent to do harm.
 While training a dog to control himself is an attainable task, you must consider that this breed is not the easiest to train.
 Huskies can be willful, obstinate, and quite stubborn.
-"You must show them, through absolute consistency, that you mean what you say," explains trainer and author Michele Welton.
+“You must show them, through absolute consistency, that you mean what you say,” explains trainer and author Michele Welton.

-So can huskies be cat-friendly?
-With strong predatory drives, an easily triggered chase response and a stubborn streak, you may think it would be "impawssible" to have a husky get along with cats.
-Don't be totally discouraged though; some owners have had success, and every dog, whatever the breed, is an individual.
+So are Huskies good with cats?
+With strong predatory drives, an easily triggered chase response and a stubborn streak, you may think it would be “impawssible” to have a husky get along with cats.
+Don’t be totally discouraged though; some owners have had success, and every dog, whatever the breed, is an individual.
 For a good start, select your husky carefully.
 Find a reputable Siberian Husky rescue who has started socializing the dog with cats and other small animals.
 Let the rescue help you select a pup who shows potential to get along with cats.
 When you bring your Huksy home, you must teach him from the get-go that he must respect kitty as part of the family.
 When huskies are introduced to other animals at a young age, the chances for getting along are higher.
-With an older husky, things get significantly more challenging, especially if he has never met cats before, so make safety your top priority and don't have high expectations.
+With an older husky, things get significantly more challenging, especially if he has never met cats before, so make safety your top priority and don’t have high expectations.